 "The provision of assurance services is the primary role for internal audit in the UK public sector.
 This role requires the chief audit executive to provide an annual internal audit opinion based on an objective assessment of the framework of governance, risk management and control."

 "Internal auditors must incorporate knowledge of controls gained from consulting engagements into evaluation of the organisation's control processes."

-Public Sector Internal Audit Standards, 2017 published by the Relevant Internal Audit Standard Setters

-3.2 The regulations therefore establish the requirement for an internal audit function and its provision of an opinion on governance, risk management and control processes, following public sector internal auditing standards.
+Public Sector Internal Audit Standards, 2017 3.2 The regulations therefore establish the requirement for an internal audit function and its provision of an opinion on governance, risk management and control processes, following public sector internal auditing standards.
 Professional standards likewise mandate the provision of such an opinion.
 They also recognise that internal audit involves the provision of both assurance and consultancy services, but assurance is its primary function and any consultancy work must inform the assurance opinion.